psycedelicAI/high-security-facility-concept/docs/operations/master-watcher-operations-model.md

 1. detection
 2. localization
+3. calibration and data-confidence review
-3. contextual overview
+4. contextual overview
-4. Watcher Operator assignment
+5. Watcher Operator assignment
+6. specialized analytical assignment
-5. guard selection if required
+7. guard selection if required
-6. detailed observation
+8. detailed observation
-7. verification
+9. verification
-8. escalation or containment
+10. escalation or containment
-9. review
+11. review

 This reduces the risk that an operator: